sourcegraph/about/content/blogposts/2024/the-death-of-the-junior-developer.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/the-death-of-the-junior-developer/final-destination.png" alt="Final Destination" style={{maxWidth: '200px'}} />

 Get good, fast.
 That's what you need to do.
 Get ahead of the slackers while our industry turns upside down, and you might be the one to survive.

 You are competing with students from Waterloo, who have 2+ years of actual work experience by the time they graduate with a bachelor's in CS.
 You're also competing with the top 10% of all CS grads nationwide, who are, year after year, already effectively senior engineers, despite this being their first real job.

 Here are some shotgun recommendations.
 Do with them as you see fit.

-Be senior before you even leave school.
-Get work experience.
+Gain experience anywhere and any way you can, before you even leave school.
+Get work experience, contribute to OSS, program on the side.
 Take your classes seriously.
 Learn more than is required for passing each class.
 Learn each subject thoroughly, and revisit them all as you go.

 Don't over-index on programming language arcana.
 That's becoming a detail that machines handle for us.
 Focus on algorithms, data structures, software design and engineering, discrete math, operating systems, compilers, databases, networks.
-And ML.
-Lots of ML.
+Focus on studying real systems.
+Find walkthroughs online and study them.
+And of course ML.
+Gobble up everything you can.

 Understand how things are built.
 Make sure you know how every system in a computer works.
 Make sure you have an understanding of how every cloud service you depend on does its job.
 Read the docs, and then read the design docs.
 You won't have to write any of it by hand.
 But you need to develop a senior programmer's sensibilities around how these things fit together and interact, for good or ill.

-Learn how to use frontier models to check each other's work.
-Sign up for multiple services (e.g. Claude 3 and ChatGPT) and send your important prompts to at least two big models.
+Learn how to use frontier models to check other LLM models' work.
+Sign up for multiple services (e.g. Claude and ChatGPT) and send your important prompts to at least two big models.
 Have them evaluate each other's responses and study it all carefully.
 LLMs are better at reviewing and critiquing their own content than they are at producing it.
 So use a second LLM as your senior partner.

-One of the key things that differentiates a senior developer from a junior one, in many contexts, is Operations experience.
-Read the O'Reilly/Google SRE book.
+Another one of the key things that differentiates a senior developer from a junior one, in many contexts, is Operations experience.
+Read the[ O'Reilly/Google SRE book](https://www.oreilly.com/library/view/site-reliability-engineering/9781491929117/).
 Read it cover to cover.
-And the GitOps book, too.
+And find a good GitOps book, too; there seem to be quite a few to choose from.
 There may be no compression algorithm for experience, but fortunately a lot of that experience has been condensed and distilled.
 Go drink it up.

 Lean hard on a coding assistant like Cody.
-Stay on the bleeding edge of features with the nightly build.
-It is a tool, like an IDE, and learning to master it will level you up as a programmer.
+Stay on the bleeding edge of features.
+A coding assistant is a powerful tool, like an IDE, and learning to master it will level you up as a programmer.
 CHOP involves a lot of manual context shoveling to craft your prompt.
 Cody does 90% of that shoveling for you, as well as copying the responses back into your code.

-Most devs still use raw ChatGPT for coding, even though it doesn't help you with context fetching or data shoveling.
+Most devs using chat still use raw ChatGPT for coding, even though it doesn't help you with context fetching or data shoveling.
 And it's great all by itself, though more manual work in prompt crafting.
-I have been using GPT directly in Emacs lately, with the excellent chatgpt-shell, because I'm still building Cody for Emacs so I can't use it yet.
+I have been using GPT directly in Emacs, with the excellent chatgpt-shell, because I'm still building Cody for Emacs so I can't use it yet.
 Raw GPT-4o is still great.

+I used to tell people to master an IDE, and even better, also Emacs or Neovim.
+But I'm not sure anymore.
+That might become obsolete soon.
+Wait until the coding assistants can do it for you; it won't be long.
+Or even come help.

 It doesn't matter what approach you take, as long as you start making heavy use of chat in programming.
 Because that, friendo, is how it works now.
 Like it or not.
 And you need to survive it.
 Good luck to you.

-I will start a channel soon dedicated to showing the new way of programming, as I help build Cody using chop-style coding.
-I will use both ChatGPT directly and [Cody](https://sourcegraph.com/cody), and they will help me build Cody.
-Stay tuned.
+I will start a channel soon dedicated to showing the new way of programming, as I help build [Cody](https://sourcegraph.com/cody) using chop-style coding.
+I will use both ChatGPT directly and Cody, and they will help me build Cody.
+Stay tuned!

+I'll also be giving a talk that touches on this and much more in August at the [Enterprise Technology Leadership Summit](https://itrevolution.com/product/enterprise-technology-leadership-summit-las-vegas-2024/) in Las Vegas.
+Hope to see you there.

+P.S.
+Thanks to Chris Smith, Gene Kim, Dominic Cooney, and Anna Noak for their thorough reviews and great suggestions.